mortrye/ufo-guide/ufo-notes-and-todos.md

 	* [X] https://www.thedrive.com/the-war-zone/35674/the-bizarre-mystery-of-unexplained-aerial-incursions-over-loring-air-force-base
 	* [X] The report is most disappointing because its summer Friday drop date, its dullness, its careful parsing all suggest the government _doesn't_ want to talk about this.
 		* [X] Which makes the powerpoint disclosure timeline hypothesis less likely.
+14. [ ] post ivory billed woodpecker camera note
+15. [ ] we live in a simulator (occams razor says this makes more sense than any notion of a multiverse) -- point out how limiting the multiverse concept is: rick and morty end up in exactly the same place as everything everywhere; and the ultimate reaction to both the multiverse and simulation is: who the fuck cares? there's nothing you can do about it either way. see notes about living in a simulator in germs -- wrathful 'god'
+16. [ ] psychiatrists who believe in telling the future -- the future is set just as solidly as the past
+17. [ ] interpretation of dreams is broken to science (teeth! tidal waves! -- people all over the world, but science basically has nothing to say about it)

 ## mdium
 Installed this software: